Tracks: They Are a Weapon Too, and are more complicated than you would think!

-The Sherman VVSS had at least 14 different types of track, and there was another 4 types for the HVSS.
+The Sherman VVSS had at least 14 different types of track, and there was another Three types for the HVSS.
 I have covered the commonly used ones here so far.
-Most of the track types were ways to minimize the amount of rubber used or attempts to produce an all steel track as good as the basic rubber and steel T41 track.
+Most of the track types changes were ways to minimize the amount of rubber used or attempts to produce an all steel track as good as the basic rubber T41 and steel T49 track.

 The narrow VVSS tracks limited the Shermans mobility in soft mud, sand, and boggy terrain.
 The Tiger and Panther tanks were better off road than the VVSS Shermans.
 It’s a good thing they were so rare, and there was a limit to how much mud they could deal with as well.
 The mud also accelerated the maintenance problems both these Nazi tanks faced and eventually mud got so deep in late 44 no tank could go off road much until the ground froze.

 Tanks with HVSS suspension started showing up in Europe in December of 1944 and by 1945 were very common as replacements.
-The HVSS systems tracks could use duck bills as well, but they were wide enough there was no need.
+Some of the HVSS tracks could use duck bills as well, but they were wide enough there was no need.
+When the wider tracks were using on experimental tanks like the T29, they did use the extended end connectors.

 These dangers and more apply to the enemy infantry, known as crunchies for a reason, or anything small enough for the tank to crush.
 Infantry foolish enough to jump out in front of a tank close enough to run them over will get run over, and the driver will aim for them with the tracks, though the front of the hull hitting a man at 15 miles an hour will kill them just as dead.
 Guns, sandbag and log bunkers, houses, barns, cars, trucks, cows, sheds, mail boxes, phone booths and pretty much anything else small enough to be crushed by a tank probably are all fair game for the tracks, and machine gun pits, and log and sandbag bunkers are favorite target for these attacks, with houses being the least favorite, because basements ruin a tankers day.
 The messiness of this type of combat is one of the reasons it’s not a popular subject, and I won’t go into further detail about the types of things a track system can do to the human body, but it’s out there if you really want to find it.